Jerald/cmpt433finalproject/BeagleBone_USB_Flash_Guide.md

     ```sh
     $ wget -O ./image.img.xz http://debian.beagleboard.org/images/bone-debian-9.4-iot-armhf-2018-06-17-4gb.img.xz
     ```
-    If you chose a different image to use off of the website, you can change the url in the command or just download it normally and change the path you use with the flashing script.
+    If you chose a different image to use off of the website, you can change the url in the command or just download it normally and change the path when you run the flashing script.

 3. At this point we have the flashing system ready and an image to flash downloaded.
 Now all that's left is to actually do it!